Explosive Report Exposes the Molten Core of the Brexit, Trump, Russia Scandal

 In 2016, the company boasted about being the key factor in both Britain’s shock vote to leave the EU and Donald Trump’s surprise victory in the US presidential campaign.

 Since that initial euphoria, and once the Mueller investigation into Russian interference began, the role of Cambridge Analytica in Brexit has been played down.
 Even though its vice president, Steve Bannon, is a close friend of Nigel Farage and a director, Brittany Kaiser, was present at the launch of Farage’s Leave.EU campaign in November 2015, Arron Banks – who bankrolled the campaign – has denied ever using the company’s services.

 aboutthe official Vote Leave campaign… suggest even more collusion – both with foreign actors and between the two campaigns.

-Invoices obtained by Byline and the Observer revealed at least £40,000 of preparatory work was done by the data firm for Banks in early 2016.
+Invoices obtained by Byline and the Observer revealed that at least £40,000 of preparatory work was done by the data firm for Banks in early 2016.

-But it’s the DCMS report’s findings
+But, it’s the DCMS report’s findings

 a deepercoordination and joint purpose can be found between the Brexit- backing organisations and the Trump campaign.